 Description of how the LEA is meeting or plans to meet this requirement Required Activities (Per Sec.
 3116(b) of NCLB, this Plan must include the following: a.
 Describe the programs and activities to be developed, implemented, and administered under the sub grant; b.
 Describe how the LEA will use the sub grant funds to meet all annual measurable achievement objectives described in Section 3122; c.
 Describe how the LEA will hold elementary and secondary schools receiving funds under this subpart accountable for: Structured English Immersion Program: English Learners receive Specially Designed Academic Instruction in English in all content areas with teachers using strategies that make lessons comprehensible.
 Efforts are concentrated in the preparation of students to enter a Mainstream English program with a "good working knowledge" of English.
 Primary language support may be provided if available.
 Alternative Bilingual Program with ELD: Instruction is provided in Spanish with a daily designated time in English.
 Student's primary language is used for teaching and learning while developing English language proficiency.
 The goal of this program is to help students transition into English instruction rapidly.
 English Language Mainstream Program with ELD: This program placement is for English Learners who possess a "good working knowledge" of English or whose parents have specifically requested this placement.
 All subject areas are taught in English.
 Dual Language Immersion Program: English Proficient students and English Learners have the opportunity to become fluent in English and Spanish, while developing cross-cultural understanding.
 The goal of the program is to promote full proficiency in a student's first and second language while attaining high levels of academic achievement in both languages.
-Sixth Grade students earn the Biliteracy Award for participation in the Dual Language Immersion Program.
-Immigrant Support: Translation and interpretation services for Korean, Tagalog, Mandarin, and Japanese are available for parent and student support by calling (619) 425-9600, Ext.
+Sixth Grade students may earn the Biliteracy Award for participation and achievement in the Dual Immersion Program.
+Students will be required to meet specific criteria to be eligible for the award.
+Immigrant Support: Translation and interpretation services for Korean, Tagalog, Arabic, Mandarin, Japanese, Persian-Farsi and Thai are available for parent and student support by calling (619) 425-9600, Ext.
 1526